drrdrem/log_in_web/README.md

 automatically if the user idles more than 10 minutes (Due to the fact that analysis will take more than 2 minutes to finish).

+### Profile
+One can access his/ her profile from his/ her email address on the right of the navigation bar after login the account.
+One can also see his/ her basic information and reset the email address and password here.
+Figure 7 is an example of user profile.

+### Updating email and password
+One can update his/ her password and email address through the user profile page.
+Figure 8 is the page to update the password.

+### Reset password via email
+If one forget the password, he/ she can also access the account by reset the password via the email.
+Figure 9 shows the reset password via email page.

+## Upload file
+After logging into the account.
+The web page will redirect to the upload page to upload testing data.
+Figure 10 shows the upload page.
+One can access the upload page at any time after log into the account.
+The page will show the warning if one uploaded incompatible files.

+## Results’ page
+After uploading the file successfully and finishing the analysis, the web page will redirect to results’ page and shows the analysis results.
+The analysis is based on the pretrained model.Figure 11 shows an example of the results page.

+# Unittest
+We test the overall project on duplicate registration, update the password and then log in.
+We also test the functionality of page redirection.
+Due to the time limitation, we did not